LibrariesHacked/england-librarydata/library-db.md

 1. Download from [Gov.UK statistics](https://www.gov.uk/government/statistics/english-indices-of-deprivation-2015).
 Select to download the CSV *File 7: all ranks, deciles and scores for the indices of deprivation, and population denominators*

-2. Create the table to store the data.
+2. Create a table to store the data.

 ```
 -- table: lsoa_imd.  a table to store deprivation statistics.